Martin van Daalen

 Director of Programming

 Born in Colchester, England, and raised in the Netherlands, Martin van Daalen has been coaching for over 35 years.
 After becoming a national coach and director of women’s tennis in Holland, he worked for a long period of time with top juniors and professional tennis players at Saddlebrook Resort in Florida, coaching Pete Sampras, Jim Courier, Jennifer Capriati, Mary Pierce, and Jared Palmer.
 He worked as a national coach for the USTA for over 11 years, developing many top juniors, college players and professionals.
 Many of them are still playing on the ATP and WTA tour today.
 In 2013 and 2014 he worked as Director of Player Development for the Finnish Tennis Federation.
-He has published two books, Teaching Tennis Volume I & II, and is a regular contributor to International Tennis Magazine.
+He has published three books, Teaching Tennis Volume I, II & III, and is a regular contributor to International Tennis Magazine as well as a member of the PTR Board of Directors.

 Associate Director of Player Development & Academy Manager